What’s your Lucky Roulette number? Ours is 17 of course!

 The following is a list of the prime numbers on a roulette wheel: 2, 3, 5, 7, 9, 11, 13, 17, 19, 23, 29, 31.
 Here is a list of the first 1000 prime numbers– it might give you some inspiration on those straight up bets!

-There are many other interesting sub-sets of numbers, including Fibonacci numbers (which forms the base of a famous roulette system) and perfect numbers.
-And perfect numbers: what is a perfect number?
+There are many other interesting sub-sets of numbers, including Fibonacci numbers (which form the base of a famous roulette system) and perfect numbers.
+What is a perfect number?

 A perfect number is a whole number, (greater than zero) that you can make by adding up all the factors of the number.
 (Factors are numbers you multiply together to get that number, so the factors of 6 are 1,2,3 and 6).